denten/denten.github.io/_includes/CV/01-header.md

   long: >

-    Dennis Yi Tenen is an associate professor of English at Columbia University, where he also co-directs the Narrative Intelligence Lab.
-His published work includes *Plain Text: The Poetics of Computation* (Stanford University Press, 2017), *Literary Theory for Robots* (W.W.
+    Dennis Yi Tenen is Professor of English at Columbia University, where he co-directs the Narrative Intelligence Lab.
+His books include *Plain Text: The Poetics of Computation* (Stanford University Press, 2017), *Literary Theory for Robots* (W.W.
 Norton, 2024), and *Author Function* under contract with Chicago UP.
-His recent articles appear on the pages of *Modern Philology*, *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity*, on topics that span literary theory, the sociology of literature, media history, and computational narratology.
+His work on literary theory, the sociology of literature, media history, and computational narratology appears on the pages of *Modern Philology*, *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity*.

 papersize: letterpaper
 ---